OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 ---
 title: Using the host-specific API model
-description: 'Learn about the promise-based API model for Excel, OneNote, and Word add-ins.' ms.date: 07/27/2020
+description: 'Learn about the promise-based API model for Excel, OneNote, and Word add-ins.' ms.date: 07/28/2020
 localization_priority: Normal
 ---

 # Using the host-specific API model

 This article describes how to use the API model for building add-ins in Excel, Word, and OneNote.
 It introduces core concepts that are fundamental to using the promise-based APIs.

+> [!NOTE]
-Note that this model is not supported by Office 2013 clients.
+> This model is not supported by Office 2013 clients.
 Use the [Common API model](office-javascript-api-object-model.md) to work with those Office versions.
 For full platform availability notes, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).

-> [!NOTE]
+> [!TIP]
-> The examples in this page use the Excel JavaScriptAPIs, but the concepts equally apply to Excel, Word, and OneNote add-ins, as well as SharePoint-embedded Visio diagrams that use the Office JavaScript APIs.
+> The examples in this page use the Excel JavaScript APIs, but the concepts equally apply to Excel, OneNote, Visio, and Word JavaScript APIs.

 ## Asynchronous nature of the promise-based APIs

-The web-based add-ins run inside a browser container.
+Office Add-ins are websites which appear inside a browser container within Office hosts, such as Excel.
 This container is embedded within the Office application on desktop-based platforms, such as Office on Windows, and runs inside an HTML iFrame in Office on the web.
-Enabling the Office.js API to interact synchronously with the Office host across all supported platforms is not feasible due to performance considerations.
+Due to performance considerations, the Office.js APIs cannot interact synchronously with the Office hosts across all platforms.
 Therefore, the `sync()` API call in Office.js returns a [promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is resolved when the Office application completes the requested read or write actions.
 Also, you can queue up multiple actions, such as setting properties or invoking methods, and run them as a batch of commands with a single call to `sync()`, rather than sending a separate request for each action.
 The following sections describe how to accomplish this using the `run()` and `sync()` APIs.

 ## *.run function